 What is the nature of this experience, and how can we investigate it scientifically?
-Though mental representations of complexity have been of great interest both historically and recently (Attneave, 1957; Berlyne, 1958, 1970; Berlyne & Peckham, 1966; Biederman, 1987; Chater, 1996; Chipman & Mendelson, 1979; Cutting & Garvin, 1987; Feldman, 2016; Forsythe et al., 2011; Lewis & Frank, 2016; Madan et al., 2018; Oliva et al., 2004; Rosenholtz et al., 2007; Snodgrass & Vanderwart, 1980; Spehar et al., 2003; van der Helm, 2000; Watson, 2011; Wilder et al., 2016), all attempts to study psychological representations of complexity confront at least two major challenges: (1) the extreme variability in the kinds of stimuli that give rise to experiences of complexity (as shown by the diversity of images in Figure 1) and (2) the near-ineffable nature of the experiences themselves.
-Indeed, because of how difficult it can be to craft the right kinds of questions or measures to probe experiences of complexity, researchers have either supplied subjects with long and specific definitions of complexity to be used in rating scales (Berlyne & Peckham, 1966; Madan et al., 2018; Oliva et al., 2004; Snodgrass & Vanderwart, 1980) or have developed measures that get at such experiences by other means such as asking for the name someone would give to an object, probing related notions such as its aesthetic appeal, or
+Though mental representations of complexity have been of great interest both historically and recently (Attneave, 1957; Berlyne, 1958, 1970; Berlyne & Peckham, 1966; Biederman, 1987; Chater, 1996; Chipman & Mendelson, 1979; Cutting & Garvin, 1987; Feldman, 2016; Forsythe et al., 2011; Lewis & Frank, 2016; Madan et al., 2018; Oliva et al., 2004; Rosenholtz et al., 2007; Snodgrass & Vanderwart, 1980; Spehar et al., 2003; van der Helm, 2000; Watson, 2011; Wilder et al., 2016), all attempts to study psychological representations of complexity confront at least two major challenges: (1) the extreme variability in the kinds of stimuli that give rise to experiences of complexity (as shown by the diversity of images in Figure 1), and (2) the nearineffable nature of the experiences themselves.
+Indeed, because of how difficult it can be to craft the right kinds of questions or measures to probe experiences of complexity, researchers have either supplied subjects with long and specific definitions of complexity to be used in rating scales (Berlyne & Peckham, 1966; Madan et al., 2018; Oliva et al., 2004; Snodgrass & Vanderwart, 1980), or they have developed measures that get at such experiences only very indirectly, such as asking for the name someone would give to an object, probing related notions such as its aesthetic appeal, or measuring the subject's ability to detect the object in noise (Alvarez & Cavanagh,